-- 11. Removal means requiring a respondent to discontinue his or her attendance or participation in an HCPS education program or activity on an emergency basis. - 12.
-Report means a communication whether verbal or written, in which any person notifies the Title IX Coordinator of sexual harassment. - 13.
-Reporter means a person who submits a report. - 14.
-Respondent means a person who is alleged in a report or formal complaint to have committed sexual harassment.

-15. Sexual Harassment means

-a.
-An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct (i.e., quid pro quo sexual harassment);
+- 10. Removal means requiring a respondent to discontinue his or her attendance or participation in an HCPS education program or activity on an emergency basis. - 11.
+Report means a communication whether verbal or written, in which any person notifies the Title IX Coordinator of sexual harassment. - 12.
+Reporter means a person who submits a report. - 13.
+Respondent means a person who is alleged in a report or formal complaint to have committed sexual harassment. - 14.
+Sexual Harassment means conduct on the basis of sex that satisfies one or more of the following: - a.
+An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct (i.e., quid pro quo sexual harassment); - b.

-- b.
 Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient's education program or activity; or, - c.
 "Sexual assault" as defined in 20 U.S.C.
 1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C.
 12291(a)(10), "domestic violence" as defined in 34 U.S.C.
 12291(a)(8), or "stalking" as defined in 34 U.S.C.
-12291(a)(30). - 16.
+12291(a)(30). - 15.
 Supportive Measures means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
 Such measures are designed to restore or preserve equal access to the school system's education program and activities without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the school system's educational environment, or deter sexual harassment.